Arrest Warrants in Tampa

 4. Have your attorney file a motion to withdraw the FTA warrant or capias based on a failure to appear in court if it can be shown that the failure to appear was inadvertent or unintentional.

-The Tampa Criminal Defense Attorneys are the Sammis Law Firm are experienced in helping our clients resolve an outstanding arrest warrant.
+The Tampa Criminal Defense Attorneys at the Sammis Law Firm are experienced in helping our clients resolve outstanding arrest warrants.
 We also represent clients after they are served with a search warrant in Tampa, FL, at their home or business.

-We are experienced in resolving a wide variety of warrants including an arrest warrant, a violation of probation warrant, a failure to appear capias, a bench warrant, an out-of-county warrant, an extradition warrant, or a Governor’s warrant.
+We are experienced in resolving a wide variety of warrants, including arrest warrants, violation of probation warrants, failure to appear capsias, bench warrants, out-of-county warrants, extradition warrants, and Governor’s warrants.

 Contact us to speak directly with a criminal defense lawyer in Tampa about the best way to resolve your case.
 Read more about resolving an arrest warrant in Pasco County.